tacman/mailtrap/sfcasts/inky-foundation.md

 we're using Foundation and Inky as intended, we should be good.

 Check the buttons.
 "Manage Booking", yep, that works.
 "My Account", yep, that works too.
+That was a lot of quick success thanks to Foundation and Inky!

-I'm happy with this look.
-Next, let's improve our email further by embedding the trip image and adding a "terms of service" PDF attachment to the email.
+Next, let's improve our email further by embedding the trip image and making the lawyers happy by adding a "terms of service" PDF attachment.